 A recent study by the Evidence-Based Cybersecurity Research Group shows that check fraud has been on the rise since August 2021.
 While checks were the most popular way of paying a balance in full, especially for more significant amounts, they are no longer as popular.
 In fact, paper-check-based transactions are only used in a few business transactions nowadays.

-More and more as Nacha strengthens the security regulations for online check processing, less businesses accept paper checks.
-With standards like account validation that went into effect March 19, 2022, merchants will appreciate the lower than credit card merchant fees they pay while enjoying less risk with check verification rules in place.
+As Nacha strengthens the security regulations for online check processing, fewer businesses accept paper checks.
+With standards like account validation that went into effect March 19, 2022, merchants appreciate the lower than credit card merchant fees they pay while enjoying less risk with check verification rules in place.

 Issuing banks often partner with credit card issuers to create rewards cards that offer additional benefits to their users.
 Some of the most innovative credit card users leverage the points on their cards to get exclusive access to expensive clubs and business class flights for free.
 NY Times recently produced an article on Brian Kelly, a former Wall Street executive popularly known as “The Points Guy.”
 Brian managed to travel the whole world by maximizing the points accumulated on his frequent flyer credit cards.

-Digital payments are often more secure than carrying cash to spend for goods and services.
-A transaction using mobile or another form of online payments gives a receipt, usually by text or email, that consumers possess if they needed to replace or refund purchases.
+Digital payments are often more secure than carrying cash to spend on goods and services.
+A transaction using mobile or another form of online payment gives a receipt, usually by text or email, that consumers possess if they needed to replace or refund purchases.

 Additionally, fintech providers integrate protection for digital payments with several layers of authentication to prevent misuse.
 If someone loses their card, they can easily block unauthorized use by making a single call.
 In fact, some premium cards offer a 24×7 concierge service to handle fraud and card loss.